My Life in Art

+Contents

+Stanislavski divides the work into four sections representing different stages of his life: childhood, adolescence, youth, and adulthood.

-Section One - Artistic Childhood
+Artistic Childhood

-This section, containing 11 chapters, begins with Stanislavski's birth in 1863 and ends in his early twenties.
+This section, comprising 11 chapters, begins with Stanislavski's birth in 1863 and ends in his early twenties.
 He first describes his family life and upbringing, discussing his early trips to the circus, the Italian opera, the ballet and his introduction to the Russian theatre.
 He describes the professional Puppet Show, which he and his siblings put on at home, as well as other events that shaped him early on as an artist.
 He describes his first experience acting, his experience as a director of the Moscow Musical Society and his brief and unsatisfying experience in the Maly Theatre drama school, from which he dropped out within three weeks.

-Section Two - Artistic Adolescence
+Artistic Adolescence

-In this very brief section, consisting of 3 chapters, Stanislavski describes his fleeting endeavors with an amateur theatrical group called The Alekseyev Circle (Alekseyev was Stanislavski's real last name) put together by him and his siblings in the summer of 1884.
+In this brief three-chapter section, Stanislavski describes his fleeting endeavors with an amateur theatrical group called The Alekseyev Circle (Alekseyev was Stanislavski's real last name) put together by him and his siblings in the summer of 1884.
 Their goal was to put on operettas which were very popular at the time in Moscow.
 These endeavors lead him on to the beginning of his acting career.
 In this section he also talks about his obsession with ballet and his ambitions to become an opera singer, which were both short-lived.